HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/mx/configuration/index.md

 ### Prerequisite
 Install HCL Digital Experience (DX).
 For more information, see [Deploying DX](../../../../deployment/index.md#deploying-dx).

+## Access Layer for for HCL DX and MX

+This how-do guide provides the available options for implementing the access layer in the DX Deployment and MX.
+It presents two primary choices: **Ingress** and **Gateway API**, allowing users to choose based on their specific needs and preferences.

-### Configuring Ingress for HCL DX and MX
+### Ingress for for HCL DX and MX
-You can use an [optional Ingress](../../../../deployment/install/container/helm_deployment/preparation/optional_tasks/optional-configure-access-layer.md) with HCL Digital Experience.
-While an Ingress is not required to run HCL Digital Experience, it can be configured to be reused by HCL Volt MX Foundry to handle the routing for both products and make them available on the same host.
+This how-do guide provides basic example on implementing a generic Ingress on your Kubernetes cluster for use with HCL DX and MX.
+The actual implementation might vary depending on the Cluster's setup and configuration.

+#### Prerequisite
 1. Set up the Ingress for HCL Digital Experience.
 For more information, refer to the [optional Ingress documentation](../../../../deployment/install/container/helm_deployment/preparation/optional_tasks/optional-configure-access-layer.md).

+#### Steps to Configure
-2. Configure HCL Volt MX Foundry to use the existing Ingress controller.
+1. Configure HCL Volt MX Foundry to use the existing Ingress controller.
 The following sample values for HCL Volt MX Foundry configure the Ingress to use an SSL connection using the provided custom certificates.
      - The certificate in `customCert` must match the certificate used for the Ingress configuration of HCL Digital Experience.
 The `cer` and `key` file must be located in the `apps/certs` directory of the MX Helm chart.
      - The `class` in this configuration refers to the class name of the deployed Ingress controller.
      - The `serverDomainName` must match the hostname that the Ingress is available at: